CARTAvis/carta-protobuf/docs/src/image_fitting.rst

 Image fitting
 -----------------

 Users can fit multiple 2D Gaussian components to the selected file with the image fitting widget.
 Frontend sends :carta:ref:`FITTING_REQUEST` with ``file_id``, ``region_id``, ``initial_values``, and other settings.
 Backend fits the current channel and polarization of the file.
 For each fitting iteration, backend sends back :carta:ref:`FITTING_PROGRESS` to update the progress.
 When the fitting is complete, backend responds with :carta:ref:`FITTING_RESPONSE`.
+When there are newly generated modal and residual images, the new file IDs are incremented from the last opened image.

 Users can cancel the requested fitting with the progress widget.
 Frontend sends :carta:ref:`STOP_FITTING`, and backend sents back :carta:ref:`FITTING_RESPONSE` after the fitting is canceled.

 The sequence diagram is shown below:

 .. uml::